Grant McLennan: Early life

+Career

 1977–1990: Go-Betweens

-In 1977, Grant McLennan met Robert Forster at university.
+In 1977, McLennan met Robert Forster at university.
 Forster encouraged him to learn bass guitar – McLennan had no musical training – and to form an alternative rock band, the Go-Betweens, in Brisbane.
 For several months they used a succession of interim drummers, with McLennan on bass guitar and Forster on lead guitar and lead vocals.
 The group released their first single in September 1978, "Lee Remick", which was written by Forster.

 During the group's initial period, Forster provided most of the songwriting and lead vocals.
 In November 1979, the Go-Betweens' McLennan and Forster travelled to England and then to Scotland, where they recorded new material, including their third single, "I Need Two Heads" (June 1980).
 By the time it appeared, they had returned to Australia.
 As McLennan's own distinctive compositional style developed, the two shared lead vocal duties almost equally.
 For Go-Betweens releases from about 1980 forward, some songs were credited to "Forster/McLennan", although the two generally wrote separately, each singing their own compositions.

 In November 1981, the Go-Betweens issued their debut album, Send Me a Lullaby, with Lindy Morrison as their permanent drummer.
 Aside from lead vocals and bass guitar McLennan also provides lead guitar for three of its eight tracks – he wrote four tracks and co-wrote one with Forster.
 McLennan told Gavin Sawford of Rave magazine, in April 1996, that "[it] is to me an inauspicious debut... if I'd heard that and I wasn't in the band, I think my comment would have been 'What the fuck is going on here.'
 There's great melodies but then there's changes which to this day I can't work out.
 There's lyrics to this day which I don't understand and when I actually summon up enough courage to get to the microphone, I sound like a choirboy with a mouthful of fruitcake."